hypo69/hypo/docs/gemini/consultant/ru/bots/telegram/header.md

 Module: src.logger

 :platform: Windows, Unix
-:synopsis: Module for determining the project root path.
-All imports are built relative to this path.
+:synopsis: Module for determining the project's root path.
+All imports are based on this path.
-:TODO: Move to system variables in the future.
+:TODO: Move to system environment variable in the future.
 """
 import sys
 import json
 from pathlib import Path
-from packaging.version import Version from src.utils.jjson import j_loads
+from src.utils.jjson import j_loads  # Import j_loads for JSON handling
 from src import gs
 from src.logger import logger

 MODE = 'development'

 def get_project_root(marker_files=('pyproject.toml', 'requirements.txt', '.git')) -> Path:
     """
-    Finds the root directory of the project starting from the current file's directory, searching upwards and stopping at the first directory containing any of the marker files.
+    Finds the root directory of the project, starting from the current file's directory.
+    Searches upwards until a directory containing any of the marker files is found.

     :param marker_files: Filenames or directory names to identify the project root.
     :type marker_files: tuple
-    :raises FileNotFoundError: If no marker file is found.
+    :raises FileNotFoundError: If no project root is found.
-    :return: Path to the root directory if found, otherwise the directory where the script is located.
+    :returns: Path to the root directory if found, otherwise the directory of the current file.
-    :rtype: pathlib.Path
+    :rtype: Path
     """
     current_path = Path(__file__).resolve().parent
     root_path = current_path